 “Really?
-They feel awful.”
+They feel bad.”
 I was not convinced.

 “Maybe a little… no worse than mine I bet.”

 I should have fretted about my hydration, but I was too numb to worry about that, or anything other than my eyes.
 A strange sensation had descended upon my brain and body—beyond exhaustion, this was a disordered thinking process, a loss of executive function.
 My ability to put things into proper order was gone.
 Water?
 Sure, but first let’s text with Julie… I should adjust my balaclava… oh yeah, I took it off a while ago.
 Where is it…?
 Dammit where is the ‘clava?
 Oh… here, in my hand.
 I’m looking at it right now.
 Maybe I should drink.
 Is the InReach still paired via bluetooth to the iPhone?
 I’m not hungry but I should eat.
 When did I last pee?
 I think before we left…I should drink.

 Eventually I headed outside again to see whether Emily had any eye medication, such as mineral oil ointment or—ideally—topical anesthetic.
 But, she and Justin were slumbering soundly in their tent and I dared not wake them.

 I left them alone for about an hour, until I could tolerate the pain no longer.
 You need to deal with this, now, or you may never leave this place.

 Reluctantly, I woke Emily.
-She was chipper and amazing, as always… and, yes, she had both eye ointment and a topical anesthetic, which she gladly gave me.
+She was chipper and amazing, as always… and, yes, she had eye ointment and a topical antibiotic, although no anesthetic.
+She gladly gave me both.
 They provided soothing relief, both for my eyes and for my anxiety.

 When I laid down again in the tent, something tickled the back of my throat, and a spasm of coughing followed, accompanied by the stabbing pain in my ribcage.
 Up came a single, pea-sized hunk of sputum, dark grey, with the consistency of rubber cement.
 It was the first sputum I had expectorated since Namche.
 A bronchial cast.
 That’s not good.
 I stared at it resentfully, as if to say, “You’re not supposed to be here.
 Didn’t you hear?
 I’m cured.”